yunwei-c/yunwei-c.github.io/_pages/projects.md

 </div>
 <div style="margin:8px;float:left;width:75%;text-align:justify;line-height:18px">
 <b>Motion Robust Remote-PPG </b>
 <small><br>Built a face tracking algorithm to extract heart rate signal from driver’s face in continuous images sequence.
-Developed machine learning approach to eliminate rPPG noise.
-This work is first of its kind as the traditional rPPG work consider only in indoor environment.
+Developed machine learning approach to eliminate rPPG noise caused by driver's facial motion.
+This work is first of its kind as the traditional rPPG work consider only in indoor and stable environment.
 <br>
 <a href="https://link.springer.com/chapter/10.1007/978-3-319-54407-6_31">[Paper Link]</a> </small>
 </div>